nokxs/PropertyBot/src/PropertyBot.Provider.OhneMakler/README.md

-﻿# Volksbank Flowfact Provider
+﻿# Ohne Makler Provider

-This provider crawles the properties of from any Volksbank supporting the flowfact API.
-One example is the [Volksbank Neckar-Enz](https://www.vorne.de/immobilien/immobilien-finden.html).
+This provider crawles the properties of from the website [ohne-makler.net](https://www.ohne-makler.net/immobilie/list).

 ## Configuration